andnotafraid/andnotafraid.github.io/about.md

 ![career timeline]({{ site.url }}{{site.baseurl}}/assets/images/CareerTimeline.png)

-I like developing in Node.js the best because of NPM--free code that gets shared and re-used.
+I like developing in *Node.js*{: style="color: red"} the best because of NPM--free code that gets shared and re-used.

 My current goal is getting AWS Solution Architect certified.
 Code that's never deployed to a server is boring...